2019 Miss Rodeo Oregon Taylor Ann Skramstad

 Taylor Ann Skramstad of Umapine is the first Miss Rodeo Oregon from the eastern side of the state in 15 years.
 Taylor Ann will travel many thousands of miles in 2019; she is eager to represent this great state, its rodeo committees, and the Professional Rodeo Cowboys Association!

-Taylor Ann is the twenty-three-year-old daughter of Scott and Kelly Skramstad.
+Taylor Ann is the twenty-four-year-old daughter of Scott and Kelly Skramstad.
 Growing up with her three younger siblings on the Lazy SK Quarter Horse Ranch, she has helped her family raise and train countless horses.
 Taylor Ann has been competing in rodeos since an early age, winning many awards.
 She continues to compete in Barrel Racing, Breakaway Roping, and Team Roping.
 She has proudly competed for Walla Walla Community College as a member of their collegiate rodeo team.

 Taylor Ann has been deeply involved with her community, involved in 4-H, FFA, and representing her local riding organizations and PRCA rodeos.
 In 2010, she was the Milton-Freewater Pioneer Posse Princess and returned in 2011 as their Queen.
 She has also represented two of the Big Four Rodeos as the Walla Walla Fair and Frontier Days Queen in 2012 and as a Pendleton Round-Up Princess in 2017.
 She competed in the Miss Rodeo Oregon Pageant in August 2018 and won the categories of Horsemanship, Personality, Appearance, and Photogenics,

-A junior at Eastern Oregon University with a dual enrollment at Oregon State University, Taylor Ann is majoring in Agricultural Science and minoring in Political Science.
+A senior at Eastern Oregon University with a dual enrollment at Oregon State University, Taylor Ann is majoring in Agricultural Science and minoring in Political Science.
 A collegiate athlete, she is on the EOU Spirit Squad and is a member of both their Cheerleading Squad and Dance Team.
 She also stays involved academically as a member of the Agricultural Technical Club.
 After completing her bachelor’s degree, she plans to attend the University of Idaho College of Law to obtain her law degree.

 Taylor Ann is passionate about agriculture and fascinated by government and policy.
 She plans to combine her interests by running for a seat on the Oregon State Senate to advocate for Oregon agriculture and Eastern Oregon.